teloryfrozy/llm-benchmark/README.md

 # Start the benchmark

-# Define the llm models to compare in the main.py file
+## Define the llm models and roles to compare in the main.py file
 ```python
 LLM_MODELS = {
     "openai": ["gpt-4o-mini"],